Baby girl with Covid-19 airlifted 150 miles because of Houston hospital bed shortage

-(CNN)An 11-month-old girl with Covid-19 had to be airlifted to a hospital 150 miles away because of a shortage of pediatric beds in the Houston area, officials said.
+(CNN)An 11-month-old girl with Covid-19 is stable and no longer intubated one day after she was airlifted to a Texas hospital 150 miles away because of a shortage of pediatric beds in the Houston area.

+The baby has made "an amazing recovery," said Dr. Dominic Lucia, a pediatric emergency physician and chief medical officer at Baylor Scott & White McLane Children's Medical Center -- Temple, where the child was transported on Thursday.

+"She's no longer requiring the breathing machine.
+She's actually off that right now... and she's actually resting with mom.
+She's looking great."

-The child tested positive for Covid-19, according to Amanda Callaway, a spokeswoman for Harris Health System.
-Callaway said the girl was having seizures and needed to be intubated but Lyndon B. Johnson Hospital, where she was first taken, does not offer pediatric services.
+The child, Ava Amira Rivera, tested positive for Covid-19, according to Amanda Callaway, a spokeswoman for Harris Health System.
+Callaway said Ava was having seizures and needed to be intubated but Lyndon B. Johnson Hospital, where she was first taken, does not offer pediatric services.

 None of the major pediatric hospitals in the area had beds available, Callaway said.

-The baby is seen in video released by Harris Health being gently lifted onto an air ambulance on Thursday morning for a flight to a hospital in Temple, Texas, about 150 miles away.
+In a video released by Harris Health, Ava is seen being lifted onto an air ambulance on Thursday morning for a flight to the hospital in Temple.

+"Like us, a lot of the children's hospitals are at or near capacity," Lucia told CNN Friday.
+"That's where we are a lot of days right now.
+We, fortunately, once they reached out to us, although we're a long way away, were able to help her."

+Lucia said doctors were able to wean Ava off life support measures and described her condition as "very stable."

+"And with this particular surge we are seeing more kids that are symptomatic that test positive, more babies that are symptomatic and test positive."

+He added, "We're also hospitalizing more and a few of those unfortunately are requiring critical care services (though) that's not particularly common."

-Overall, Harris Health System has seen a huge increase in Covid-19 patients, and at least half of the patients in ICU have the virus, Callaway said.
+In the Houston area, Harris Health System has seen a huge increase in Covid-19 patients, and at least half of the patients in ICU have the virus, Callaway said.

 "Couple that with normal emergency needs and it's overwhelming the system," Callaway told CNN.